 A UW-La Crosse professor will help you uncover the secrets of ancient Egypt.
 And the best part?
 You don’t even need to get off the couch.

 David Anderson, an associate professor of archaeology and anthropology, has created 3D scans of ancient tombs and artifacts that allow users to explore and interact with these pieces of history.

-The American Research Center in Egypt is using these scans to provide virtual tours of Egyptian tombs and artifacts amid COVID-19.
+The American Research Center in Egypt is using these scans to provideof Egyptian tombs and artifacts amid COVID-19.

 “It’s a way of giving people a more hands-on and immersive experience than looking at static 2D pictures,” Anderson explains.
 “It’s almost like you’re there.